 I had an early rise on my second day so that I could climb Pico’s volcano, which had tempted me with its peak since the moment I got to the island.

-The trail is well set up and includes a small visitor centre where you can check in for the day.
+The trail is well set up and includes a small visitor center where you can check in for the day.
 Unfortunately, this morning proved a harsh one for climbing, as cloud cover gave minimal visibility and extreme winds made it hard to keep your balance.
 I was literally getting blown off the mountain!

-I gave it a shot anyway and got pretty far up, our path at times snaking along thick crusts of ropey basalt.
+I gave it a shot anyway and got pretty far up, our path snaking along thick crusts of ropey basalt.
 But the cold 70 km/h winds were hard to ignore.
 Since I wasn’t lucky enough to get a clear view on this day in March, we descended again after a couple of hours.

 I spent the afternoon exploring caves in several locations.
 If you want to visit some of the lava caves on Pico, you essentially have two options.

 The other option is to get a guide and descend into one of the countless smaller caves around the island.
 My guide from the tour company Épico (yes, that’s a portmanteau of epic and Pico) took me into two wonderful little caves.
 Both were in hard-to-find locations in the middle of cattle fields and forests, with their entrances covered entirely in ferns.
-It gave the whole affair an Indiana Jones feel.
+It gave the whole affair an adventurous feel.

 Inside were some lava stalagmites, as well as caverns once formed by the gasses of lava flows.
 In the second cave there were also some old pieces of ceramic on the ground, and it’s believed that people once used to come to these dark places to collect the freshly filtered rainwater.